-- What is ulcerative colitis?
+- What Is

 What is ulcerative colitis?

 Ulcerative colitis (UC) is a chronic condition that causes inflammation of the large intestine (colon) and the rectum and sores (ulcers) on the inner lining of the large intestine.
 Ulcerative colitis is thought to be an autoimmune disease, that is, one where the body attacks itself.
 It is a type of inflammatory bowel disease (IBD).
-It is not the same as Crohn's disease, another type of IBD, which can affect any part of the gastrointestinal tract whereas ulcerative colitis only affects the colon and rectum.
+It is not the same as Crohn's disease, another type of IBD, which can affect any part of the gastrointestinal tract, whereas ulcerative colitis only affects the colon and rectum.
 It is also not the same as irritable bowel syndrome (IBS), which affects how the colon functions and does not cause inflammation.

 What are the symptoms of ulcerative colitis?